Last updated on October 10, 2025 4:39 am

 6. Use protective gloves.

-It is also a good idea if you are going nuts on the hand drill to put on a pair of heavy gloves to protect your hands in case the drill bit jams and causes the drill to stop abruptly turning.
+It is a smart idea if you are going nuts on the hand drill to put on a pair of heavy gloves to protect your hands in case the drill bit jams and causes the drill to stop abruptly turning.

 7. Make sure to use the right-sized tool for the job.